 New Mexico’s most common natural disasters include wildfires, floods, severe storms, extreme heat and drought, landslides, winter storms, tornadoes, and power outages.
 Other less significant disasters include remnants of tropical storms and earthquakes.

-Between 1953 and 2019, New Mexico declared 86 major disasters, of which fires and floods happened the most according to FEMA.
+Between 1953 and 2019, New Mexico declared 86 major disasters, of which fires and floods happened the most according to the Federal Emergency Management Agency (FEMA).

-The largest fire in the state’s history was the Whitewater-Baldy Complex Fire which began on June 14th, 2012.
+One of the most significant fires in recent years was the Whitewater-Baldy Complex Fire which began on June 14th, 2012.
 It was caused by two lightning strikes and it burned through 289,478 acres of dry forest and brush over a period of six weeks.

-State officials are warning the population about the possibility of a year-round wildfire season, as opposed to August through November like it used to be years ago.
+New Mexico State Forestry officials have been warning the population about the possibility of a year-round wildfire season, as opposed to August through November like it used to be years ago.
 An estimated 70% of New Mexicans (which is over 1.4 million people) are currently living in high wildfire risk areas.

 In order to be prepared for a wildfire, you should have a solid evacuation plan in place.
 Your plan should include a bug-out kit that you can take with you at a moment’s notice, which contains your important documents and other valuable items to help sustain you for a minimum of 72 hours.

 One of the worst floods in New Mexico’s history occurred in August 2006 when the state received record amounts of precipitation.
-The destruction was so widespread that it became difficult to assess, but the records show at least 91 flash flood events, hundreds of evacuees, 3 fatalities, and over $4 million in damages.
+It resulted in extensive damage that was difficult to assess.
+Records show at least 91 flash flood events, hundreds of evacuees, 3 fatalities, and over $4 million in damages.

 3. Severe Storms

-Severe storms, such as heavy rainfall, thunderstorms, deadly lightning, strong gusty winds, and large hail occur throughout all of the counties in New Mexico.
+Severe storms, such as heavy rainfall, thunderstorms, deadly lightning, strong gusty winds, and large hail occur throughout all of the counties in the state.
+Haboobs, otherwise known as a dust storm, are common in Southern New Mexico.

-The threat of severe storms begins in April and lasts through August, particularly affecting the eastern part of the state.
+The threat of severe storms begins in April and lasts through August, particularly affecting Eastern New Mexico.
 Monsoon season, which affects the entire state equally, begins in July and lasts through August.

 Severe storms can quickly turn into flash flood events and/or tornadoes, so it’s important to be prepared for those situations as well.